 Operational Agreement

-This ICD provides the specification for an interface between MCCF EDI TAS eInsurance and FSC regarding Health Care Eligibility Benefits data.
-The Chief Business Office (CBO) is responsible for notifying FSC personnel of any potential or planned changes to data feeds once these changes are known in order to minimize adverse impacts.
+This ICD provides the specification for an interface between FSC and MCCF EDI TAS eInsurance regarding Health Care Eligibility Benefits data.
+The VHA Office of Community Care (VHA CC) eBusiness Solutions Team – eInsurance is responsible for notifying FSC personnel of any potential or planned changes to data feeds once these changes are known in order to minimize adverse impacts.

 Interface Definition

 Health Care Eligibility Benefits data is transmitted between MCCF EDI TAS eInsurance and the FSC in FHIR bundles.
+One bundle will be used for each 270/271 message.

 System Overview

-The MCCF EDI TAS eInsurance is designed to facilitate transmission of Health Care Eligibility Benefits Inquiries to the FSC and Health Care Eligibility Benefits Responses from the FSC.
+The MCCF EDI TAS eInsurance system is designed to facilitate transmission of Health Care Eligibility Benefits Inquiries to the FSC and Health Care Eligibility Benefits Responses from the FSC.

-FSC is designed to receive FHIR data from MCCF EDI TAS eInsurance and to translate that data into a ASC X12N/005010 270 Health Care Eligibility Benefits Inquiry message.
-It is also designed to receive an ASC X12N/005010 271 Health Care Eligibility Benefits Response from payers, to translate it to FHIR data and to send it to MCCD EDI TAS eInsurance.
+FSC is designed to receive FHIR data from MCCF EDI TAS eInsurance and to translate that data into an ASC X12N/005010 270 Health Care Eligibility Benefits Inquiry message.
+FSC is also designed to receive an ASC X12N/005010 271 Health Care Eligibility Benefits Response from payers, to translate it to FHIR data and to send it to MCCD EDI TAS eInsurance.

 Overview Diagram